-A lot of Westerners considering traditional yakisugi, shou sugi ban or any kind of charred wood siding start with the assumption that because it is burned, it will be black and stay black forever without any re-oiling maintenance.
-This comes from confusion between wood durability and color longevity, probably originating from the repainting cultural tradition that exists in most of Europe.
+A lot of Westerners considering traditional yakisugi start with the assumption that because it is burned, it will be black and stay black forever without any re-oiling maintenance.
+This comes from confusion between wood durability and color longevity.
 One of charred wood siding’s most desirable characteristics is the nuanced color and organic patina.
-In a previous blog I discussed the difference between wood longevity and color longevity.
-In this post I want to focus on how wood color changes on exteriors based on several different environmental factors.
+In a previous blog I discussed the difference between wood longevity versus color longevity.
+In this post I want to focus on how wood color changes on exteriors based on several environmental factors.

-Wall orientation, local climate in terms of UV and moisture exposure, the roof overhang and wall height, the product and finish type, and also the pigment color all affect color change.
+Wall orientation, local climate (in terms of UV and moisture exposure), roof overhang and wall height, product and finish type, and pigment color all affect color change.
 When selecting siding, keep these things in mind to plan for color change in any type of siding accordingly.

 Siding Orientation and Local Climate